Family financial planning can assist you in developing a full plan for money management throughout numerous life stages.

 What financial advice would you have wished to hear when you started working?

-If you are going to be working a lot early in your career (a) make sure you have roommates and (b) find roommates who are frugal or make less money than you.
+If you are going to be working a lot early in your career (a) make sure you have roommates and (b) find roommates who are living stingy or make less money than you.
 I spent my first year out of school without roommates because I thought I would want the alone time after long days at the office, but the truth was I was almost never there and spent way more money on rent than I needed to.
 After that I moved into an apartment with 2 people, which cut my rent by over 50% and one of those roommates later became my husband so it worked out well!

-On the spending habits of your roommates – I had a really good friend who lived with her buddy from college who had gone into journalism and it forced them to find a lower cost apartment and limited their social expenses when they wanted to go out to dinner or drinks.
+On the spending habits of your roommates and controlling spending – I had a really good friend who lived with her buddy from college who had gone into journalism and it forced them to find a lower cost apartment and limited their social expenses when they wanted to go out to dinner or drinks.
 She saved over 50% of her income those first few years working compared to other friends of ours who lived with other banking analysts and saw a lot of lifestyle creep and didn’t save as much as they could have.

 What financial achievement are you most proud of?